kaixuankaixuan/learngit/readme.txt

 i like study
-creat a new branch is quick!
+creat a new branch is quick and simple